-In physics, magnitude is a pure number that defines the size(How Much) of a physical quantity.
+Hi physics lover, Do you know magnitude is a pure number that defines the size(How Much) of a physical quantity!
 For example, if your mass is 60 kg, then 60 is the magnitude of the mass.
 And kg is the unit of mass.

 1. Suppose you are moving from position A to B at a speed 10 m/s.
 Then, the magnitude of your speed will be 10.

 2. Suppose you are applying 100-newton force on an object.
 In this case, 100 is the magnitude of the force.